csiro-fair/marimba/README.md

 <a name="contributing"></a>
 ## Contributing

 This is an open-source project and we welcome contibutions.
-If you have a suggestion that would make this better, please clone the repo and submit a pull request.
+If you have a suggestion that would make MarImBA better, please clone the repo and submit a pull request.

 1. Clone the project: <a href="#getting-started">Getting Started</a>
 2. Create your new feature branch: